YoushaaMurhij/Self_Driving_Car_Models/README.md

-# Self_Driving_Car_Models
+# Self Driving Car Models

-This repositoey inlcuded various of simple models used in autonomous vehicles.
+This repositoey inlcuded various of applied models used in nowadays autonomous vehicles.

 ## kinematic bicycle model notebook
 In this notebook, I implemented the kinematic bicycle model.
 The model accepts velocity and steering rate inputs and steps through the bicycle kinematic equations.
 We can provide a set of inputs to drive the bicycle in a certain trajectory.